bansalsumit/weather_pollution_analyzer/README.md

 ## Rspec test cases
 * to execute rspec test suites: `bundle exec rspec`

+## External API References

+The following external APIs were used in this project to fetch pollution data:

+- [OpenWeatherMap API](https://openweathermap.org/api): Used to retrieve current air pollution, air pollution history, geocoordinate-related data.

+  - **How it was used:** The OpenWeatherMap API was integrated to obtain air compositions, including SO2, O3, and NO2 etc.

+  - **API Key:** To obtain API key use: https://home.openweathermap.org/api_keys

 ## Other information
 * Author - Sumit Bansal